 Finding Inconsistencies in Identification

 People may falsely accuse others for a variety of reasons.
-They could have psychological issues, they may have a personal vendetta against the defendant, or they only could have made a mistake.
+They could have psychological issues, they may have a personal vendetta against the defendant, or they could simply have made a mistake.

 Fight False Accusations with a Louisiana Defense Lawyer